 What was amazing to me was how every answer was different, but still expressed the same general emotions.
 Some students had answers as simple as, “it sucks,” and others were over a paragraph long; each one starting by expressing sadness for what they felt we had lost, yet ending their answer with a glimmer of hope as to what the future holds and how these hardships have helped us move forward, even just one year later.

-For Colin Roberts it was, “the lack of unity being completely virtual,” not being able to see friends at sporting events and everyday classes.
+For Colin Roberts it was, “the lack of unity [from] being completely virtual,”not being able to see friends at sporting events and everyday classes.

 Our generation is rooted in our constant unity, whether it’s due to playing sports together everyday or the national ideals we were raised under that prioritize working together to succeed rather than as many individuals.

 Despite the struggles best illustrated by Colin, we’ve also learned to cope by focusing on the positives as a whole.

 Many seniors have taken the opportunity to use the time that would have gone to hanging out with friends and turned it into a chance to get a head start on college preparation and getting some work experience.

 One student who gave a great example of using free time for college work is Josie Lenartz finding that, “it is easier to find time to work and apply to colleges,” as many have, myself included.

 The college application process is definitely one of the hardest struggles of senior year, having to write essays, get recommendations, and fill out the applications themselves, but with the extra time given to us by the pandemic, finding time has been much easier.

 My own experience is not much different from those of Colin and Josie.
 I do wish we could have lived our senior year to the fullest and be together at football and volleyball games, and I still hope that we get even a glimpse of prom and graduation, but the time I’ve been given has been quite beneficial.